 The Documentary Film Program’s Creative Producing Lab and Fellowship is a yearlong program designed to nurture emerging producers with project-specific support through the Creative Producing Lab, year-round mentorship from industry mentors, and ongoing support from Sundance Institute staff.
-A $10,000 stipend is provided to each fellow (stipend can be applied to personal expenses or unsupported costs of project development).
 The program is designed to hone emerging producers' creative instincts and evolve their communication and problem-solving skills at all stages of production.

 Fellows are required to acknowledge the Sundance Institute and the Creative Producing Initiative support partners, provide reporting at the close of the fellowship, and participate in possible blogs, interviews, and panels.
 Fellows should be willing to give back to the Sundance Institute’s creative community through participation in panels and labs, and possible peer-to-peer mentorship.
 Accepted fellows also must provide a current producer’s agreement or memo of understanding for the project they have applied with.

 NOTE: Only one application should be submitted per project.
 We will consider only the lead producer on the submitted project.
 If there are additional producers, they must also be disclosed on the application.
 Additional producers are welcome to select events but do not receive the full benefits of lab participation.